-- all sales of tangible personal property;
+• all sales of tangible personal property;

 - all rentals;

-- · all services;
+- all services;

-- all royalties;
+- · all royalties;

 - · all other business receipts;

 - all dividends and interest; and

-- the net gain from the sale of a capital asset or investment (See Rule 3.591).
+- the net gain from the sale of a capital asset or investment (a net loss from the sale of a capital asset or investment is not included.
+See Rule 3.591(e)(2)(A)).

 - Note: For Items 24 and 25, a capital asset is any asset, other than an investment, which is held for use in the production of income, and is subject to depreciation, depletion or amortization.
 An investment is any non-cash asset not a capital asset.